Or at least, questions you might ask if you come by this site!

 (And I’ll say straight up, it’s been a helpful life preserver during the COVID-19 pandemic!)

-What version of the game are you playing?
+What version of the games are you playing?

 Even though I didn’t play it when it first came out, Skyrim was still a big deal in my house when it was released.
 And I did watch my wife and our housemate play it a lot, even though I was not playing it myself.
 I was very impressed at the time with the beauty of the game design, as well as the immersive story.
 And I was always very partial to the opening theme, which we always joked sounded like a choir of mobsters!
 Since “Dovahkiin” always sounded like “bada-bing”. 😀